 Stop 5: Te Pito Kura

 Te Pito Kura is the platform where Paro stood.
 Paro is one of the only Moai whose original name is known.
-It is also the largest of all Moai – 10 meters high and weighing 70 tons – to have been placed upright on a platform.
-(Bigger moai were carved, but never left the quarry.)
+It is also the largest of all Moai – more than 30 feet high and weighing 70 tons – to have been placed upright on a platform.
+Bigger moai were carved, but never left the quarry.

 Additionally, Paro is one of the last Moai known to be standing, as reported by a French explorer in 1838.
 However, it was soon after that Paro was thrown face first into the dirt, where it remains today.
-The topknot – also huge (it is measured at 2 meters in height and weighs 10 tons) – lays nearby.
+The topknot – measured at 6 and a half feet in height and weighs 10 tons – lays nearby.

 Naval Of The World